kexiZeroing/FE-Learning-notes/doc/start-new-computer.md

     brew install git yarn make
     brew install --cask visual-studio-code google-chrome iterm2 docker
     ```
 4. Catalina comes with `zsh` as the default shell.
 Install [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) anc check the `.zshrc` file.
+You can use this prompt theme https://github.com/spaceship-prompt/spaceship-prompt (`robbyrussell` is the default one)
    > 'unable to access error': Something is blocking the connection to github.
 It is likely some kind of firewall, either on your machine or in your network.
 If it works with a browser on same machine then the browser is probably using a proxy and you need to configure git to use this proxy too.
    > - check if your git uses proxy: `git config --global http.proxy`
    > - set proxy address: `git config --global http.proxy 127.0.0.1:7890`